UMNLibraries/spark_regexer/README.md

 # Spark Regexer

-Takes a large file from S3, searches it with your provided regular expression, and outputs the found records to an S3 bucket of your choice.
+Takes a large file from S3, searches it with your provided regular expression, and outputs matching records to an S3 bucket of your choice.

 ## Run locally